kopytjuk/automotive-data-analysis-book/src/data-preprocessing/data-representation.md

 This can be useful for viewing and editing individual records, as all the information about a given entity is presented together in one place.

+A good discussion about the representation can be found on [StackOverflow](https://stackoverflow.com/a/36831549/10251805).

 ### Character-based vs. binary

 Character based formats, represent the data as ASCII characters, so they can directly interpreted by humans in